Britain's FTSE rebounds from four-month low after EU campaign suspended

 "Of course, as those pre-referendum fears really ramp up next week that could change."

-Energy shares contributed around 8 points to the FTSE 100's rise, as Brent crude rose for the first time in over a week.
+Energy shares contributed 6 points to the FTSE 100's rise, as Brent crude rose for the first time in over a week.

-Among the top fallers, National Grid retreated 1 percent after a bearish broker note from Credit Suisse, which cut its price target on the stock, and a call from British lawmakers for an independent operator to take over the company's role running the country's energy transmission network.

-"Shareholders will be hoping that the shape of the company will not affect their payout, but the uncertainty could mean that the firm becomes less attractive versus other high-dividend paying names," Chris Beauchamp, senior market analyst at IG, said in a note.

-Precious metal miners Fresnillo and Randgold also fell.
-They had been among the main beneficiaries of the "risk-off" sentiment that had characterised most of the trading week.
+Top fallers were precious metal miners Fresnillo and Randgold, which had been among the main beneficiaries of the "risk-off" sentiment that has characterised most of the week.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.